-When people from outside London think about this British city, they could be forgiven for thinking that it is merely a one large town.
+When people from outside London think about the capital city of the United Kingdom, they could be forgiven for thinking that it is merely a one large town.
 However, London is divided into smaller towns known as boroughs and each of them has its quirks and reputation.

 People who live in London are often very loyal to the borough in which they grew up and many are reluctant to leave and set up home in a different town.